What Is Rednote? A Beginner’s Guide for Global Brands

 Rednote (Xiaohongshu) is where many Chinese consumers go before they buy.

-They use it to check experiences, compare opinions, and confirm choices.
+They search for experiences, compare opinions, and confirm choices.

 1. The Role of Rednote

-The logic is simple: authentic notes influence what people choose.
+The platform’s logic is simple but powerful: authentic notes influence what people choose.

-- It began with shopping tips and now covers beauty, food, travel, home, and lifestyle.
+It started as a space for shopping tips, and now spans beauty, food, travel, and home life.

 2. How It Differs from Western Platforms